 Massive Open Online Volunteer Engagement (MOOVE) – awarded $125,000 in FY13 to research and develop a model and action plan for a new way to engage individuals in volunteerism and to increase their retention.
 As a result of this grant, Sacred Heart Community Services developed a new online volunteer platform, providing volunteers with easy access to information and convenient online training.
 Through the development of the platform, a strong foundation has been established for volunteer opportunities and community engagement.

-Somos (We Are) Connected! – awarded $26,814 in FY15 to study the feasibility of a peer educator (aka Promotor) job training and placement model to systematize a new way of doing business in the nonprofit sector while leveraging the assets of promotores (peer educators).
-Grant funds supported stakeholder, legal, operational and preliminary financial analyses.
-Because of the success of the seed funding, The Health Trust awarded Somos Mayfair additional funding to pilot Somos (We Are) Connected.
+Somos (We Are) Connected! – awarded $26,814 in FY15 to study the feasibility of a peer educator (aka Promotor) job training and placement model that will systematize a new way of doing business in the nonprofit sector while leveraging the assets of promotores (peer educators).
+Components of the study are focusing on stakeholder, legal, operational and preliminary financial analyses.
+This project concludes in March 2016.

 PILOT FUNDING PROJECTS

 Zero Emissions Squared: Safe and Healthy Schools – awarded $150,000 in FY13 to disrupt the school bus transportation by converting a used diesel bus to become a solar-fueled electric vehicle.
 As a result of this grant, Breathe California developed the necessary infrastructure to negotiate a contract with private, for-profit entities allowing for shares in the company, developing a new revenue stream.

 Public Square – awarded $75,000 in FY14 to pilot test an online tool that will create a new system of public engagement targeting individuals who are traditionally not included (i.e. renters, youth, families, local workers and people of color living on the economic margins) in the land-use planning process in the City of Mountain View.